wehs7661/ensemble_md/docs/simulations.rst

                             The maximum number of warnings in parameter specification to be ignored.

+Same as any other replica-exchange methods, EEXE only works with MPI-enabled GROMACS.
+To leverage the allocated computational resources, one can specify the number of MPI processes via the parameter :code:`n_proc`, with the CLI of MPI (e.g. :code:`mpirun` or :code:`mpiexec`) speicifed via the parameter :code:`mpi_cli`.
+In addition, one can specify the number of OpenMP threads per MPI process (i.e., :code:`-ntomp` used with the GROMACS mdrun commands) via the parameter :code:`runtime_args` by using :code:`runtime_args = {'-ntomp': '16'}`.

 In our current implementation, it is assumed that all replicas of an EEXE simulations are performed in parallel using MPI.
 Naturally, performing an EEXE simulation using :code:`run_EEXE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
 For example, to run an EEXE simulation composed of 4 replicas, one must use :code:`mpirun -np 4 run_EEXE` (or :code:`mpiexec -n 4 run_EEXE`), where the value of :code:`-np` should be the same as the number of replicas.

-Importantly, it is recommended that more details about resources allocated for each replicas are excplitily specified in the input YAML file .
-As an example, here we consider a case of running an EEXE simulation composed of 4 replicas on a 128-core node.
-Since our implementation works for both tMPI-enabled and MPI-enabled GROMACS, one can do the following to make sure all cores are used:

-- If tMPI-enabled GROMACS is used, one can launch the simulation using :code:`mpirun -np 4 run_EEXE`, with :code:`runtime_args = {'-nt': 32, 'ntmpi': 1}` specified in the input YAML file.
-Note that :code:`-nt` should be 32 to use all the 128 CPU cores, while the value of :code:`ntmpi` can be numbers like 1, 2, 4, ..., etc.
-- If MPI-enabled GROMACS is used, one can launch the simulation using :code:`mpirun -np 4 run_EEXE`, but with :code:`runtime_args = {'-np': 16, 'ntomp': 2}` specified in the input YAML file.
-Note that in this case, there are two levels of parallelism. :code:`-np 4` in the command :code:`mpirun -np 4 run_EEXE` runs 4 instances of the CLI :code:`run_EEXE`.
-Inside :code:`run_EEXE`, :code:`subprocess.run()` performes each of the 4 GROMACS :code:`mdrun` commands in parallel, each with 16 MPI processes and 2 OpenMP threads per MPI process.
-That is, each replica runs on :math:`16 \times 2=32` CPU cores, so all 4 replicas use 128 cores in total.
-Of course, different numbers of :code:`-np` and :code:`-ntomp` can be used as long as their produce is 32 in this case.
 For more information about the parameter :code:`runtime_args` in the input YAML file, see :ref:`doc_EEXE_parameters`.

 1.3.
 CLI :code:`analyze_EEXE`
 -----------------------------